Modernization should begin where the journey has trapped value.

 Measure the release

-We find the constraint, then build the system that changes how work moves.
+We find the constraint, then build the workflow, data, and platform changes that move the work.

 Design the surfaces where customers, teams, and leaders can complete the work.